 A Land of Endless Adventure!

 As you move across New Brunswick, the forest gives way to the Atlantic Coast, where the most powerful tides in the world have spent centuries carving out dazzling rock formations.
-Famous for its Acadian and Gaelic heritage, Nova Scotia offers endless coastal views and the breathtaking wilderness of Cape Breton Island, while a short trip to Prince Edward Island brings you to some of the East Coast’s most scenic beaches.
+Famous for its Acadian and Gaelic heritage, Nova Scotia offers endless coastal views and the breathtaking wilderness of Cape Breton Island, while a short trip to Prince Edward Island brings you to some of the East Coast’s most scenic beaches and charming rural communities.
 Last but not least, Newfoundland and Labrador serve as Canada’s easternmost frontier, where whales swim through cliff-lined fjords and a vast backcountry beckons to be explored.

 Eastern Canada Backroad GPS Maps at a Glance

 - Specifically designed for outdoor recreation enthusiasts, this product combines all of Eastern Canada into one Backroad GPS Map, from Ontario to Newfoundland and Labrador.
 This edition also includes Quebec geographic base features and Adventures.

 - Over 1,645,000 km of our backroads network combined into one map, including over 580,000 km of routable roads and 35,600 km+ of refined backroad coverage in Version 2019.

 - Lake Bathymetry depth contour for hundreds of fishing lakes, rivers, and streams in Ontario.